Coveo-Turbo/Coveo-Turbo.github.io/_docs/Getting-Started.md

 Once you have modified your component and are ready to test it, you need to run the build command, so the code can be built.

-To do so, run the following command, provided by the Makefile generated with the project:
+To do so, run the following command, provided by the Makefile generated with the project.
+Remember to replace TestComponent with the name of your component.

 On Unix:
 ```